 RESULTS

-Interspecific differences–Distribution and flowering time–Geolocations of herbarium specimens confirmed that the ranges of the parental species overlap in montane regions west of the Rocky Mountains Fig. 1C), and that they tend to occur at different altitudes (Appendix S2).
+Interspecific and hybrid variation–Distribution and flowering time–Geolocations of herbarium specimens confirmed that the ranges of the parental species overlap in montane regions west of the Rocky Mountains Fig. 1C), and that they tend to occur at different altitudes (Appendix S2).
 However, altitudinal separation is not strict; while A. flavescens mainly occurs at elevations greater than 1,000 meters, A. formosa has a wider altitudinal range, and is common at – but not restricted to – lower elevations.
+Note that while these data reflect the known biology and range information of the species, geolocation uncertainty may contribute to substantial altitude measurement error for data points in mountainous regions.
 Analysis of collection dates, a proxy for flowering time, revealed broad overlap in flowering time between species (Appendix S2).
 After correcting for covariance with altitude, the intercept difference was not significantly different from zero (F1, 169 = 0.31, P = 0.58).

 Sepal color–Color scores (log R/G) were highly correlated with visually-assigned integer scores within the color-variable hybrids (r = 0.85), validating the use of the log R/G metric.
 Field-collected plants from parental populations exhibited non-overlapping variation in the relative amount of red vs. green reflectance in the sepals (Fig. 3A).
 However, a single pink-flowered individual was found in the population of A. flavescens on Mt.
 Kobau; the rest of the individuals in the population were uniformly yellow-flowered.
-While this individual had a log R/G score that overlapped with those of the hybrids, it clustered with A. flavescens in both morphometric and genetic analyses. respect to the parental populations, color variation was on average intermediate but highly variable in the hybrid population.
+While this individual had a log R/G score that overlapped with those of the hybrids, it clustered with A. flavescens in both morphometric and genetic analyses.
+With respect to the parental populations, color variation was on average intermediate but highly variable in the hybrid population.
 The range of color variation in the hybrids exceeded the extent of red-reflectance seen in our samples of pure A. formosa, although no flowers were as yellow (green-reflectant) as those of pure A. flavescens (Fig. 3A).

 Floral form–The floral morphology discriminant axis scores of herbarium specimens showed distinct yet overlapping distributions (Fig. 6).
 The mean classification error rate over 1,000 iterations of five-fold cross-validation was 0.08, in accordance with some degree of visual overlap of the distributions for each species along the discriminant axis.
 The loadings of each character onto the discriminant axis (see Table 3) indicate their relative contribution to the discrimination of species.
 The dimensions of the laminae showed the highest loadings onto the discriminant axis.
 The functional significance of this trait may relate to exclusion of insect pollinators.
 Recurved or short petals preclude flying insects from landing in several bird-pollinated species (Cronk and Ojeda, 2008).
 Furthermore, whether the petal laminae were cleft proved to be a useful discriminator between A. formosa and A. flavescens flowers in practice.
 The proportion of individuals with cleft laminae differed notably between species (A. formosa: proportion (p) = 0.37, 95% CI = 0.28, 0.47; A. flavescens: p = 0), such that the presence of cleft petal laminae is diagnostic of A. formosa.